Nirupadi-S/Nirupadi-Portfolio/README.md

 Welcome to my personal portfolio website!
 This project showcases my skills, projects, education, and professional journey as a Computer Science Engineering student and aspiring Software Engineer.

-## You Can Directly Watch The Link ["https://nirupadi-s.github.io/Nirupadi-Portfolio/" ]
+## You Can Directly Watch here --> ["https://nirupadi-s.github.io/Nirupadi-Portfolio/" ]

 ## 🚀 About Me